baymlab/HMSphages/docs/labprotocols/protocol_05-enrichments.md

 #### Day 1
 {: .no_toc }

+1. Set out as many culture tubes as sampled you will be enriching and label the tubes.
+Add an extra tube for the *no-sample* control.
-1. ➕ Add 2 mL of 2X LB to a culture tube.
+1. ➕ Add 2 mL of 2X LB to a culture tube using 10 mL serological pipettes.
-1. ➕ Add 2 mL of filtered sample to the same culture tube.
-(You will have a total of 4 mL of liquid in the tube.)
-1. 🪵 Inoculate the culture tube with bacterial liquid culture, at a 1:1000 ratio.
+1. 🪵 Inoculate the culture tubes with bacterial liquid culture, at a 1:1000 ratio.
 - {: .label .label-red }Team Coryne:
 - {: .fs-3 } 4 μL of _C. glu_
 - {: .label .label-purple } Team plasmid-dependent:
 - {: .fs-3 } 2 μL of _E. coli_ + 2 μL of _P. putida_
+1. ➕ Add 2 mL of filtered sample to the same culture tubes.
+(You will have just over 4 mL of liquid in the tube.)
-1. 🌡️ Incubate your enrichment at the proper temperature, shaking at 220 rpm, overnight.
+1. 🌡️ Incubate your enrichment at 30℃, shaking at 220 rpm, overnight.
-- {: .label .label-red }Team Coryne:
-- {: .fs-3 } 30℃
-- {: .label .label-purple } Team plasmid-dependent:
-- {: .fs-3 } 37℃

 #### Day 2
 {: .no_toc }